 Graduate assistantships are offered to encourage graduate work, to promote teaching, and to promote research.
 Graduate assistants have a graduate degree as their primary goal, and the assistantships are part of their graduate education.
 Assistantships are available through various departments of instruction, under the auspices of the Graduate School.
 Any student qualified for admission to the Graduate School is eligible to apply for a graduate assistantship.

 A student eligible for an assistantship may be appointed as a Graduate Teaching Assistant (GTA), Graduate Research Assistant (GRA), or Graduate Administrative Assistant (GAA).
 Full assistantships usually require 20 hours per week service to the University, but may require more or fewer hours per week in exceptional cases.
 All full-time graduate assistants must be registered for a minimum of 9 semester hours (6 semester hours in the summer term) during any semester in which an appointment is held.
 Exceptions require permission of the Graduate Dean.
 Normally, all courses for which the student is registered shall be graduate credit courses.
 Exceptions must be approved by the Department Chair and Graduate Dean.

-A graduate assistant who holds a full assistantship (20 hours per week) appointment will receive tuition and fees for 9 to 12 hours per semester (6 hours in the summer term) and fees up to 9 credit hours.
+A graduate assistant who holds a full assistantship (20 hours per week) appointment will receive a tuition waiver for 9 to 12 hours per semester (6 hours in the summer term) and fees up to 9 credit hours.
 Tuition and fees for students who hold less than a full assistantship appointment are prorated accordingly.

 Assistantship stipends vary in amount by type, program, and student academic progress.
 Students receive an offer letter indicating the amount of the stipend.
 Further information may be obtained in the department or in the Graduate School.